-- Approves the total direct executive compensation package for each executive officer, including his or her base salary, annual cash incentive award and long-term incentive awards; - Reviews and approves corporate and division financial performance measures, weightings, goals and performance adjustment events, if any, related to our annual and long-term incentive awards; - Reviews and approves annual cash incentive award payouts and long-term performance share award payouts; - Evaluates market competitiveness of each of our executive officer's compensation (in total and by each individual element); and - Evaluates proposed changes to other elements of our executive compensation program.
+- Approves the total direct executive compensation package for each executive officer, including his or her base salary, annual cash incentive award and long-term incentive awards; - Reviews and approves corporate and division financial performance measures, weightings, goals and performance adjustment events, if any, related to our annual and long-term incentive awards; - · Reviews and approves annual cash incentive award payouts and long-term performance share award payouts; - · Evaluates market competitiveness of each of our executive officer's compensation (in total and by each individual element); - Evaluates proposed changes to other elements of our executive compensation program; and - Approves any executive officer compensation changes in connection with merger and acquisition transactions.

-During fiscal 2018, the Committee received input from Willis Towers Watson, its independent external compensation consultant, and our Management, including our Chairman and CEO, Vice President, Human Resources and Distributor Development and our Managing Director, Total Rewards and Employee Services.
+During fiscal 2019, the Committee received input from Willis Towers Watson, its independent external compensation consultant, and our Management, including our Chairman and CEO, Vice President, Human Resources and Distributor Development and our Managing Director, Total Rewards and Employee Services.